faultypointer/passst-size/content/x86_64-assembly-part-1.md

   19: ret
 ```

+According to the calling convention, the arguments of threesum should go into register `rdi`, `rsi` and `rdx`.
+Since the are `int`s(32-bit), we see the edi, esi and eax.
+The first line
+adds the parameters `a` and `b` together and stores it in `edi`.
+The second line uses `lea` to compute the sum of `rdi`(a+b) and `rdx`(c) and store it in `eax` in one go instead of
+doing an `add` and `mov`.

+To be honest, I don't understand most of the instruction used in the `very_imp_function` but we can see that it atleast follows the calling convention.
+The first two arguments
+go in register `edi` and `esi`.
+The float argument goes into the `xmm0` register and the final int argument goes into the next register from the convention sequence that is free: `edx`.

+This would have been more clear if we would have defined another function that calls these two functions but I already wrote this line and I don't want to delete it so try to do it
+as a homework.

-## I think it is time
+## It is time

 We are gonna write hello world in assembly.
 We still don't have complete knowledge about how to print "Hello World" in the terminal using x86_64 assembly.
 But we are gonna figure those
 things out as we go.

-First of all, we need a place to write the assmebly code.
-Since we are using nasm, create a file called with `.nasm` extention [*which isn't necessary but cmon*].
+First of all, we need a place to write the assembly code.
+Since we are using nasm, create a file with a `.nasm` extension [*which isn't necessary but cmon*].

+The general form of each nasm source code line is: `label:    instruction operands        ; comment`.
+You probably know what these mean so I won't bother explaining them.

-Like c or any other compiled language, if we are going to make out program an executable, we need to provide it with an entry point.
-The linked we will later use (`ld`) to convert out
+Like c or any other compiled language, if we are going to make our program an executable, we need to provide it with an entry point.
+The linker we will later use (`ld`) to convert our
 object file to an executable expects the entry point to be `_start` by default.
-So lets define a _start entry point in out program.
+So let's define a _start entry point in out program.
+An entry point is basically the location from where
+the executable start to run code.

 ```asm
 _start:
   ; I don't know any instruction yet!!
 ```

-Now how can we write things to our terminal.
+Now, how do we write things to our terminal.
 If we were using c, we would probably call `printf` and pass the string "Hello, World" to that function.
 But we are doing assembly so we can't use printf.
 Or can we?
 We absolutely can, but that is a topic for future part.
 Today we are getting a small taste of syscalls.
 In linux, there is a syscall for writing to a file descriptor called `write`.
 You can read about it in details using man pages: `man 2 write`.
-It has the following defination:
+It has the following definition:

 ```c
 ssize_t write(int fd, const void buf[count], size_t count);